Chemical & Biochemical Engineering

 PHD Pennsylvania State University

-David J Westenberg, Professor
+David J Westenberg, Curators Teaching Professor

 PHD University of California-Los Angeles

-Chenglin Wu, Assistant Professor
+Chenglin Wu, Adjunct Associate Professor

 PHD, PHD University of Texas-Austin, Missouri University of Science and Technology